Brassica oleracea var. acephala

 Cultivation and History

-Collards originated in the eastern Mediterranean.
+Likely descendants of ancient wild cabbages in Asia, collards as we know them today originated in the eastern Mediterranean.
 Ancient Greeks, for example, cultivated several types of collard.

 Romans, too, cultivated and ate many leafy greens, including collards.
-As the Roman Empire spread west throughout Europe, east to what we now call the Middle East and south to North Africa, the invaders took collards with them.
+As the Roman Empire spread west throughout Europe, east to what we now call the Middle East, and south to North Africa, the invaders took collards with them.

 It is unknown whether the Romans or the Celts – a collection of tribes with origins in Central Europe that predated Roman occupation of this region – brought collards to the British Isles.